Tunjii10/Stateless-Microservice/README.md

 # Stateless-Microservice

-**Simple stateless microservice with authentication, json patching and image thumb nail generation functionalities**
+**This is a submission for the hackerbay interview backend task.
+A simple stateless microservice with authentication, json patching and image thumb nail generation functionalities.**

 ## Setup